ryanlane/epaper-movie-frame/docs/TECHNICAL_ARCHITECTURE.md

 ## Known Gaps and Opportunities

-- models.py (SQLAlchemy) is not used by runtime (SQLite via sqlite3 module is used instead)
+- No SQLAlchemy layer; SQLite is accessed directly via the sqlite3 module (models.py removed)
 - isRandom flag is not implemented in playback logic
 - Some duplicate calls and redundant imports in webui.py (double fetch in /movie route)
 - Minimal error handling and validation for bad/corrupt video files